Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 Jervis Tetch, a technological genius obsessed with Alice in Wonderland.
 Manipulates his victims through mental devices.
 An iconic villain from Batman: The Animated Series.

-📖 Read the analysis →Clayface
+📖 Read analysis →Clayface

 The Fallen Actor

-📖 Read the analysis →Firefly
+📖 Read analysis →Firefly

 The Obsessed Pyromaniac

-📖 Read the analysis →Calendar Man
+📖 Read analysis →Calendar Man

 The Date Obsessive

-📖 Read the analysis →Victor Zsasz
+📖 Read analysis →Victor Zsasz

-📖 Read the analysis →Man-Bat
+📖 Read analysis →Man-Bat

-📖 Read the analysis →Solomon Grundy
+📖 Read analysis →Solomon Grundy

-📖 Read the analysis →Professor Pyg
+📖 Read analysis →Professor Pyg

-Lazlo Valentin, a mad surgeon who transforms his victims into Dollotrons (humans with grafted doll faces).
+Lazlo Valentin, a mad surgeon who transforms his victims into dollotrons (humans with grafted doll faces).
 The most disturbing villain created by Grant Morrison.

-📖 Read the analysis →Professor Milo
+📖 Read analysis →Professor Milo

 Arkham scientist specializing in the chemical manipulation of fear.
 A recurring enemy not well-known to the general public but central to several comic arcs.

-📖 Read the analysis →KG Beast
+📖 Read analysis →KG Beast

-📖 Read the analysis →Black Spider
+📖 Read analysis →Black Spider

-📖 Read the analysis →The Reaper
+📖 Read analysis →The Reaper

 Judson Caspian, an extreme vigilante who appeared in Batman: Year Two.
 A philosophical precursor to Batman himself, who he could have become if he had crossed certain lines.

-📖 Read the analysis →Lady Shiva
+📖 Read analysis →Lady Shiva

-Sandra Wu-San, considered the best hand-to-hand combatant in the DC Universe.
+Sandra Wu-San, considered the best hand-to-hand combatant in the DC universe.
 Sometimes an enemy, sometimes a mentor to the Batfamily.

-📖 Read the analysis →Azrael
+📖 Read analysis →Azrael

 The Dark Heir